 That young man with the copy of Cornelia’s and Emily’s book had fallen somewhere here in the sand where I now stood.

 Fighting to remain in July 14, 2017, I focused on the families enjoying the beach, happy and relaxed, basking in the beautiful day.
 And I watched delightedly as my golden retriever buddy made the rounds, saying hello to everyone he encountered.

 Before I left, I wrote “Thank you” in the sand.
 I wanted to make sure that the soldiers knew, even by my one little gesture, that they were remembered.
-And with that, I put on my shoes and climbed back up to the memorial, taking the same hill those brave young men had taken.
+And with that, I put on my shoes, made my way back along the beach and walked up to the memorial, taking the same hill those brave young men had taken.
 It was my very humble way of honoring their courageous efforts and their fight.